 The nationalist movement that rose up in the first half of the 20th Century compelled the U.S. colonizers to change their methods of subjugating the people of Puerto Rico.
 Long after the Ponce Massacre, decades later into the present day, the U.S. colonizers became more sophisticated in their methods of domination.

-The U.S. colonizers developed such a confidence in their new tactics of colonizing that they became willing to allow individuals of Puerto Rican origin to serve in public offices of the colonizing state apparatus.
-The U.S. rulers had such an ideological hold on these individuals that they were eventually allowed to serve their masters on the highest level of the U.S. government — in the U.S. House of Representative and the Supreme Court.
+The U.S. colonizers developed such a confidence in their new tactics of colonizing that they became willing to allow individuals of Puerto Rican origin, like the notorious Luis Muñoz Marin, to serve on the highest levels of government — as in years later — the U.S. House of Representative and Supreme Court.

-The rulers have no problem granting Puerto Ricans visibility.
-What the colonizers have a feverish problem with is granting Puerto Ricans the right to independence.
+The rulers have no problem granting Puerto Ricans visibility — what they have problems with is granting Puerto Ricans political power, that is, the right to independence.
 And because freedom is never granted from the “goodness” of an oppressor, it will require a revolutionary mass movement to obtain it.

 The U.S. empire is more vulnerable than what most people realize; it has brought on itself enemies in all parts of the globe.
-We should feel assurred that the Puerto Rican people will rise up in rebellion and win their historical struggle for independence.
+We should feel assured that the Puerto Rican people will rise up in rebellion and win the historical struggle for independence.
 On that glorious future moment Puerto Ricans will make their contribution to the worldwide defeat of U.S. imperialism.